CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 By Lexi Dwyer, Contributing Writer

-Morning sickness might get all the headlines, but anyone who has suffered from heartburn in pregnancy can tell you it’s no walk in the park.
-The acidity, the tummy fullness, the all-around discomfort—it’s no fun.
-If you’re struggling and looking to quell the burn (and all the other accompanying symptoms), know that you’re not alone: Pregnancy heartburn is normal and common.
-Of course, that doesn’t mean you should have to put up with ajada morning, noon and night.
-So what causes heartburn during pregnancy—and what are the best strategies for coping?
+Morning sickness might get all the headlines, but anyone who has suffered from heartburn in pregnancy or pregnancy indigestion can tell you these digestive issues are no walk in the park.
+The acid reflux, the bloating, the all-around discomfort—it’s no fun.
+If you’re struggling and looking to quell the burn (and all the other accompanying symptoms), know that you’re not alone: Heartburn and indigestion during pregnancy are normal and common.
+Of course, that doesn’t mean you should have to put up with unpleasant symptoms morning, noon and night.
+So what causes indigestion or heartburn during pregnancy—and what are the best strategies for coping?
 Read on for expert tips to help get you some sweet relief.

-Oh, pregnancy.
-It’s such a beautiful experience—save for the many unpleasant side-effects that come with the territory.
-And, yes, one common complaint among expectant moms is heartburn.
+Heartburn is a common complaint among expectant moms.
 “More than half of women experience heartburn, also called gastroesophageal reflux disease or GERD, during pregnancy,” says Jill Purdie, MD, medical director and ob-gyn at Northside Women’s Specialists in Georgia.

 Related Video

-Although heartburn in pregnancy can happen at any time, it tends to start in the second trimester.
-“It typically starts in mid-second trimester when the uterus comes out of the pelvis and becomes part of the abdomen,” says Purdie.
-In other words, you’re more likely to feel the burn as your bump grows and all that shifting and organ-rearranging happens behind the scenes.
+Although heartburn and indigestion in pregnancy can happen at any time, they tend to start in the second trimester, as your “uterus comes out of the pelvis and becomes part of the abdomen,” says Purdie.
+In other words, you’re more likely to feel digestive symptoms as your bump grows and all that shifting and organ-rearranging happens behind the scenes.

-Heartburn happens, but there’s no need to suffer in silence.
-There are several proactive and reactive steps you can take to get pregnancy heartburn relief—but it might involve some trial and error and a few conversations with your doctor.
+When it comes to heartburn and indigestion in pregnancy, there’s no need to suffer in silence.
+There are several proactive and reactive steps you can take to get pregnancy heartburn relief and indigestion relief—but it might involve some trial and error and a few conversations with your doctor.

-Certain over-the-counter and prescription medications can help treat heartburn symptoms in pregnancy, and some simple diet and lifestyle changes may work to prevent episodes in the first place.
-Here are a few tips to get you started:
+Certain over-the-counter and prescription medications can help treat heartburn and indigestion symptoms in pregnancy, and some simple diet and lifestyle changes may work to prevent episodes in the first place.
+Here are a few tips and suggestions.

-It’s one thing to seek relief from heartburn during pregnancy; it’s another to try to prevent it from happening in the first place.
-While it may be caused by physical and biological changes, you can still work to reduce discomfort and eliminate episodes with a few diet and lifestyle changes.
+While you may not totally be able to prevent heartburn and indigestion in pregnancy, you can definitely work to reduce discomfort and eliminate episodes with a few diet and lifestyle changes.
 Here are some steps to take:

 • Pace your eating.
 For starters, eat slowly and space meals out, so you’re having smaller and more frequent portions, instead of a few big ones, advises Purdie.

 • Avoid common food triggers.
 Try to steer clear of common heartburn-causing meals and snacks.
-These include foods that are spicy, fried or fatty and citrus fruits and juices, says Gaither.
+These include foods that are spicy, fatty and overly acidic, says Twogood.
+(Sadly, this might mean limiting your coffee intake, which you should do in pregnancy anyway.)

-• Get more milk.
-Consider adding more yogurt or milk to your diet.
+• Consider adding milk or yogurt to your diet.
 Besides giving you a calcium boost, Gaither says that dairy products “can decrease acidity in the stomach.”

 • Say no to alcohol and tobacco.
-Tobacco and alcohol are two common heartburn contributors that should go—although, if you’re pregnant, you’ve likely already eliminated them from your routine.
+Tobacco and alcohol are two common heartburn contributors that should go—although, if you’re pregnant, there are even better reasons to eliminate them from your routine.

 • Don’t eat before going to sleep.
 Looking for pregnancy heartburn relief at night?
 For starters, give yourself a buffer between your last bite and bedtime.
 Purdie also recommends elevating your head, neck and shoulders in bed, either with several bed pillows, a wedge pillow or blocks positioned under the bed.
-A study published in the Journal of Gastroenterology and Hepatology found that sleeping at a 20-centimeter (approximately 8-inch) incline reduced esophageal acid exposure in patients with heartburn.
+A study published in the Journal of Gastroenterology and Hepatology found that sleeping at an approximately 8-inch incline reduced esophageal acid exposure in patients with heartburn.

-If GERD or heartburn in pregnancy is making your experience less than comfortable, talk to your doctor about next steps for pregnancy heartburn relief.
-And take comfort knowing that for most people, heartburn resolves after they deliver.
+If heartburn or indigestion in pregnancy are making your experience less than comfortable, talk to your doctor about next steps for relief.
+And take comfort knowing that for most people, these symptoms will resolve after they deliver.
 Then you’ll have a whole new (but way more delightful!) reason for waking up at night.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.